The world is full of magic things,

 Its amazing too the things we can see even in everyday life that often goes unnoticed, a beautiful blue sky, amazing cloud formations, beautiful flowers in our own gardens and our comical, sometimes adventurous pets.
 Even stopped at the traffic lights it amazes me the magic all around, often you will see little birds on the pavement looking for lunch, birds soaring above looking for a lamp post on which to perch and I have even seen a squirrel sat on a near by wall looking at the line of traffic and the world going by.

-Then it struck me that is is when I practice my mindfulness, when there are days that are difficult I look at the beautiful sky and realise the world is bigger than me.
+This is when I practice my mindfulness, when there are days that are difficult I look at the beautiful sky and realise the world is bigger than me.
 When I feel frustrated and worn down, a walk in the sun warms my bones and melts away any tension.
-When feeling down watching the squirrels play, chasing each other and a few magpies it always encourages a smile and sometimes laughter.
-Nights when sleep evades me or my anxiety is high I have sat in the garden and stared at the stars and tried to count them, lost in their beauty, then calm often returns.
-Sometimes I manage to catch these moments too, with though the lens of my camera.
+When feeling down a few minutes watching the squirrels play, chasing each other and the bemused magpies it always encourages a smile and laughter.
+On nights when sleep evades me or my anxiety is high I sit in my garden and stare at the stars and trying to count them, lost in their beauty, then calm often returns.
+Sometimes I manage to catch these moments too, with though the lens of my camera and it reminds me that beauty and positivity is never far away.

-When my children were little days were often chaotic and busy.
+When my children were little, days were often chaotic and busy.
 Sometimes exhausted and tired it was hard to contemplate another day being solely responsible for these two little people that had taken over my life.
 But when they cuddled up on my lap, I would brush away a stray curl and as their eyes grew heavy and their breathing slowed, I would stroke their tiny hand grasped in mine and wonder how I could have made something so beautiful.
-To say I felt blessed would be an understatement and all the stress of the day would disappear, instead a warmth would fill my heart and I knew I could it all again the next day, just for those moments.
-Often I look back at photos of them and the memories come flooding back, filling me with love and gratitude for moments like this.
+To say I felt blessed would be an understatement and all the stress of the day would disappear, instead a warmth would fill my heart and I knew I could do it all again the next day, just to experience those moments again.
+Often I look back at photos of them and the memories come flooding back, filling me with love and gratitude, because before long they leave your arms to build lives of their own.

 Yes, when I look for the magic in the world around me all feels right again.
-No matter where we are or what we are doing there is always something to remind us we are lucky to be here, to tread upon this beautiful planet.
-Whether it be nature, or our children or finding happiness in the gifts and talents we process, there is much to be thank for.
+No matter where we are or what we are doing there is always something to remind us we are lucky to be here, to build meaningful relationships and tread upon this beautiful planet.
+Whether it be nature, or our children, or finding happiness in the gifts and talents we process, there is much to be thank for.
 Reflecting on these moments can support our emotional wellbeing and help us feel encouraged to face another day.

 So do I practice mindfulness?
-Yes I believe I do, I am mindful of my place in the universe, mindful of the gift that life is, the people it has given me and mindful of the magic in ever day life that surrounds me.
+Yes I believe I do, I am mindful of my place in the universe, mindful of the gift that life is, the people it has given me, and mindful of the magic in everyday life that surrounds me.

 You can see more of my photos here.